browserengineering/book/book/forms.md

 With this chapter we're starting to transform our browser into an application platform.
 We've added:

-- Layout objects for input areas and buttons
+- layout objects for input areas and buttons;
-- Clicking on buttons and typing into input areas
+- clicking on buttons and typing into input areas;
-- Hierarchical focus handling
+- hierarchical focus handling;
-- Form submission with HTTP POST
+- and form submission with HTTP POST.

 Plus, our browser now has a little web server friend.
 That's going to be handy as we add more interactive features to the browser.